JaimeValdemoros/heos2mqtt/README.md

 # cat: /etc/default/heos2mqtt: Permission denied
 ```

-Enable the services, passing the IP of your HEOS device as the instantiated parameter:
+Enable the services, passing the IP of your HEOS device as the instantiated parameter.
+In my case I have a HEOS speaker at `192.168.1.219`:

 ```bash
 sudo systemctl enable --now heos2mqtt-events@192.168.1.219